-Opening Doors in Brick Walls is the outcome of a 27-year journey.
+Opening Doors in Brick Walls is a part of a 29-year journey.
 From hobby family researcher to genealogist and blogger.

 The journey began in 1992 when her aunt sent a package with information on her American families.
 Cathy’s interest in family history was sparked.
 She began visiting town halls in Luxembourg, gathering marriage records for her children’s Luxembourgish ancestors.
 Three-quarters of their ancestors are from Luxembourg and nearby regions of Belgium, France, and Germany.
 In 2000 the internet changed the focus of her research from Luxembourg to the American ancestors.

 Our Meder-Dempsey Family, a GEDCOM file, was uploaded to RootsWeb’s WorldConnect Project on 6 December 2002.
 It was renamed Opening Doors in Brick Walls in October 2011.
 The file was continuously updated until December 2017 when the site was taken down for security reasons by Ancestry®.
 (RootsWeb’s WorldConnect was brought back online in April 2018.
 All links in posts on this blog are redirected to the new beta site.
-However, the GEDCOM will not be updated until an option to overwrite a file is available.)
+However, the GEDCOM will not be updated until an option to overwrite a file is available.
+As of 16 January 2021, this option is still NOT in place.)

 On 2 December 2012, Opening Doors in Brick Walls joined Facebook!
 It was a new way to share the progress and breakthroughs being made in the family tree.
 The idea was to unlock the doors or give them a push when stuck!